Hello everyone! 🙂

 The first classic story I watched was ‘Earthshock’.
 I chose this story as it had Cybermen in it (one of my favourite ‘Doctor Who’ monsters) and it starred Peter Davison as the Doctor (who I’d seen before in ‘All Creatures Great and Small’).
 Some say I picked a good story to start from the classic series.

-I was disappointed with the ‘excellent’ Cybermen after being spoilt and impressed by the ones featured in ‘Rise of the Cybermen’/’The Age of Steel’ and ‘Army of Ghosts’/’Doomsday’.
+I was disappointed with seeing the ‘excellent’ Cybermen featured in the story.
+This was due to me being spoilt and impressed by the Cybermen that featured in the stories ‘Rise of the Cybermen’/’The Age of Steel’ and ‘Army of Ghosts’/’Doomsday’.
+But the ‘Earthshock’ Cybermen grew on me.

 I wasn’t expecting Adric to die at the end of that story, as I’d only seen Rose’s departure in ‘Doomsday’.
 Seeing those end credits with the silence on them was quite disturbing.